 A licensee visitor is a social guest, for example, a friend, relative, or church member.
 As we mentioned before, property owners must either address a dangerous condition on their property or warn licensees of its potential for harm.

 A trespasser is a person who is on-premises without authorization from the owner.
 In most situations, a property owner does not have a duty of care to protect trespassers.
 Yet, as we mentioned earlier, if a trespasser is injured or killed due to intentional misconduct or gross negligence, the property owner can be held financially liable.

 Work With a Miami Carpeting That Is Ripped or Torn Lawyer

 Our team at Chalik & Chalik Injury Lawyers wants to get started on your case today.
 We understand Florida’s laws as they pertain to premises liability incidents and want to get started pursuing the cost of your accident-related damages.
-We encourage you to reach out to our team today because, under Florida Statute §95.11, you usually have four years from the date of your accident to file a lawsuit.
+We encourage you to reach out to our team today because, under Florida Statute §95.11, you usually have two years from the date of your accident to file a lawsuit.
 Days can turn into weeks when you are recovering from a serious injury.
 You do not want to wait too long to take your case to court since failure to do so can hurt your chances of receiving financial recovery.

 If you sustained injuries after slipping and falling on a ripped or torn carpet, call our team today at (305) 944-2035.